JanHerca/urantiapedia/output/wikijs/en/article/William_S_Sadler/Workbook_6_Bible_Study/Study_2_3_Luke.md

 	- The good Samaritan.
 	- First aid.
 	- Prayer miracles.
 7. Luke had Matthew (Isador), Mark, and Q (Andrew's notes).
 About one-third comes from Mark.
 Along with Matthew he derives much from Q (252 verses), but almost half of Luke is original.
 He also had Paul's story and a brief record made in A.D.
 78 at Antioch by one Cedes.
-See Urantia Book, [UB 121:8.8](/en/The_Urantia_Book/121#p8_8).
+See Urantia Book, <a id="s103_289"></a>[UB 121:8.8](/en/The_Urantia_Book/121#p8_8).
 8. Apparently Luke got many verses from the Cedes manuscript; this document paid special attention to women.
 9. The Cedes book was rich in parables: notably, good Samaritan, rich fool, rich man and Lazarus, and the Pharisee and tax collector.
 10. Some things in Mark which Luke disregards: